We don't just talk cars ... we teach how to buy them.

 Potential older used Chevy truck buyers can use this information to help identify which models may be the best fit as well as how to then purchase the vehicle at the best possible price ... and yes, even at wholesale.

 Chevrolet has been producing a wide array of dependable trucks at reasonable prices for many, many years.

 For years General Motors' Chevy pickup trucks played runner-up to America's favorite pickup, the Ford F-Series.
-But in recent years, the Silverado, Avalanche and Colorado have carved out a solid position in the marketplace with improved sales thanks to a versatile and appealing lineup.
+But in the 2000's, the Silverado, Avalanche and Colorado carved out a solid position in this marketplace with improved sales thanks to a versatile and appealing lineup.

 The Avalanche, for example, is notable for its sleek design, powerful V8 engines and strong towing ability while still providing quiet and comfortable daily driving.
-Redesigned for the 2007 model year, Chevy's reconfigurable truck was given more power and additional features.
+Redesigned for the 2007 model year and produced through 2013, Chevy's reconfigurable truck was given more power and additional features.